The Perfect Snare Compression Settings

 Attack Time

-Attack time is always important, but it’s especially so when compressing a snare.
+Compressor attack time is always important, but it’s especially so when compressing a snare.
 If your attack time is too fast, meaning the compressor turns on too quickly when it receives signal, it will squash the transients and you’ll lose the punch of the snare.

 You want to adjust this so that the crack of the upper mid range transients are untouched and more of the subsequent body of the snare is brought out for that thickness.

-Release Time
+Release + Hold Time

-The compression dictates how long that compression remains in effect.
+The compression release dictates how long that compression remains in effect.
 Leaving this longer on a snare will give you more thickness from the body but you’ll lose some of the snappiness of the compression that you want.

-A relatively faster release time of 50ms is a healthy compromise in most cases to get the best of both worlds, more presence and thickness while keeping it responsive and clean.
+This is a healthy compromise in most cases to get the best of both worlds, more presence and thickness while keeping it responsive and clean.

 Output/Makeup Gain